Guangdong: Gender ratio

 Guangdong has a highly unbalanced gender ratio that is among the highest of all provinces in China.
 According to a 2009 study published in The British Medical Journal, in the 1–4 age group, there are over 130 boys for every 100 girls.

 Religion

 According to a 2012 survey only around 7% of the population of Guangdong belongs to organised religions, the largest groups being Buddhists with 6.2%, followed by Protestants with 1.8% and Catholics with 1.2%.
 Around 90% of the population is either irreligious or may be involved in Chinese folk religion worshipping nature gods, ancestral deities, popular sects, Taoist traditions, Buddhist religious traditions & Confucian religious traditions.

 According to a survey conducted in 2007, 43.71% of the population believes and is involved in ancestor veneration, the traditional Chinese religion of the lineages organised into lineage churches and ancestral shrines.

 Politics

-Guangdong is governed by a dual-party system like the rest of China.
-The Governor is in charge of provincial affairs; however, the Communist Party Secretary, often from outside of Guangdong, keeps the Governor in check.
+Like all governing institutions in mainland China, Guangdong has a parallel party-government system, in which the CCP Guangdong Provincial Committee Secretary outranks the Governor.
+The CCP Guangdong Provincial Committee acts as the top policy-formulation body, and has control over the Guangdong Provincial People's Government.

+Law enforcement and emergency services

+Provincial law enforcement in Guangdong is provided by the Guangdong Provincial Public Security Department.
+The People's Armed Police Guangdong Corps provides paramilitary law enforcement and disaster relief in the province while the Guangdong Provincial Fire and Rescue Department provides firefighting and rescue services in the province.

+The primary domestic intelligence and security agency in Guangdong is the Guangdong Provincial state security department.

+Corrections facilities in Guangdong are managed by the Guangdong Prison Administrative Bureau.

+Dissent

+According to Freedom House's China Dissent Monitor, Guangdong accounted for 17% of dissent events in the first quarter of 2024 – over 100 events despite heavy Censorship in China.
+In 2024, Freedom House rated China as below zero on political rights (−2 out of 40).